Rebilly/api-definitions/WRITING-STYLE.md

 ### Operations

 - Start all operation descriptions with an active verb (Retrieves, Adds, Creates, Updates, Deletes, Sets, Specifies ...)
+- Describe what the operation does.
+Use verb phrases for operation descriptions.
+For example, "Retrieves customer information with a specified ID."
 - Do not start with an imperative (Create, Retrieve, Merge ...).
 The user may read this as a command.
 - Avoid starting with "The" or "A".
 Omit articles for ease of reading.
 - Avoid using [possessive apostrophes](#possessive-apostrophes) for inanimate objects.